dragonflyoss/console/Readme.md

 ## Functionality Overview

-- **Scheduler Cluster:** Intuitively display the cluster's name description IDC load limit and the scheduler's Hostname IP Port and other information, which is more simple and clear for you to operate the cluster.
+- **Scheduler Cluster:** Intuitively display the cluster's name description IDC load limit and the scheduler's hostname IP port and other information, which is more simple and clear for you to operate the cluster.

 - **Security:** You can create security groups and security rules here, associate the specified security rules, edit or delete them.